Oscar-P-E/ai-estimator/README.md

 **For Business Owners:**
 - Upload pricing documents (Excel, CSV, PDF, Word - any format)
-- AI reads and interprets documents directly (no pre-processing needed)
+- Files sent directly to AI for interpretation (zero processing overhead)
 - Get a unique AI estimator for their business
 - Access customer quotes and conversation history